Education II North

-Dr. Dailey-Vail also works as a national health care consultant for outpatient women’s health clinics and community health centers assisting with quality management and clinical operations.
-While serving as Clinical Director at Sheridan Health Services, a nurse managed Federally Qualified Health Center with integrated dental, behavioral health, and substance use disorder services, she lead the clinical and quality components of the Bureau of Primary Care Operational Site Visit (OSV) and Patient Centered Medical Home (PCMH) application with NCQA.
-The OSV resulted in a perfect score, meeting all 19 program requirements and the PCMH application resulted in national recognition as a Level 2 PCMH practice.
+Clinic Administrator.
+In her administrative capacities, Dr. Dailey-Vail has worked with individual practices and local/state health departments in over 20 states to improve access to family planning services.
+In addition, she has served as Administrator/Director for several family planning clinics and primary care clinics, overseeing not only all clinical activities but also policy and procedures, grants, and personnel.
+Moreover, she has worked with individual practices to successful pass national audits from the OPA, HRSA, and NCQA.
+For example, while serving as Clinical Director at Sheridan Health Services, a nurse-managed Federally Qualified Health Center with integrated dental, behavioral health, and substance use disorder services, she led the clinical and quality components of the Bureau of Primary Care Operational Site Visit (OSV) and the Patient Centered Medical Home (PCMH) application with NCQA.
+The OSV resulted in a perfect score, meeting all 19 program requirements, and the PCMH application resulted in national recognition as a Level 2 PCMH practice.